rishabhpurohit/TaskManager-API/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is how to set up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g
   ```
+* Postman
+* VSCode
+* MongoDB Compass

 ### Installation